jmpsec/osctrl/README.md

 With **osctrl** you can monitor all your systems running osquery, distribute its configuration fast, collect all the status and result logs and allow you to run on-demand queries.

-## Running osctrl with docker
+## Running osctrl with docker for development

-You can use docker to run **osctrl** and all the components are defined in the `Dockerfile-osctrl`.
-Also there is a `docker-compose.yml` that ties all the components together, to serve a functional deployment.
+You can use docker to run **osctrl** and all the components are defined in the `docker-compose-dev.yml` that ties all the components together, to serve a functional deployment.

-Inside of the `docker` folder, execute the command `./dockerize.sh -u` to build and run all containers necessary for **osctrl**.

-Ultimately you can just execute `make docker_all` and it will automagically build and run **osctrl** locally in docker.
+Ultimately you can just execute `make docker_dev` and it will automagically build and run **osctrl** locally in docker, for development purposes.

 ## Running osctrl with vagrant